 This is where I found myself, before I found myself in Nepal.

-Part 2 will come Weds, Part 3 on Fri.
-If I’ve caught your interest, and you’d like to subscribe to email reminders for new updates, you may do so here: http://eepurl.com/b_1XWH
+If I’ve caught your interest, and you’d like to subscribe to email reminders for new chapters, you may do so here: http://eepurl.com/b_1XWH